Round (music): Mechanics

-What makes a round work is that after the work is divided into equal-sized blocks of a few measures each, corresponding notes in each block either are the same, or are different notes in the same chord.
-This is easiest with one chord, as in "Row, Row, Row Your Boat":
+Rounds work because after the melody is divided into equal-sized blocks of a few measures each, corresponding notes in each block either are the same, or are different notes in the same chord.
+This is easiest with one chord, as in "Row, Row, Row Your Boat".

 A new part can join the singing by starting at the beginning whenever another part reaches any asterisk in the above music.
-If one ignores the sixteenth notes that pass between the main chords, every single note is in the tonic triad—in this case, a C, E, or G.
+If one ignores the eighth notes that pass between the main chords, every single note is in the tonic triad—in this case, a C, E, or G.

 Many rounds involve more than one chord, as in "Frère Jacques" :

 The texture is simpler, but it uses a few more notes; this can perhaps be more easily seen if all four parts are run together into the same two measures:

 The second beat of each measure does not sketch out a tonic triad, it outlines a dominant seventh chord (or "V7 chord").